• Skip to primary navigation

 Here is my detailed recipe to sprouts beans or lentils at home.

-• First soak the beans for 4-6 hours in lots of water.
+• First, soak the beans in lots of water for 4-6 hours.

-• Then remove the water and keep them in a wet cloth for 10-12 hours or until you see white sprouts coming out.
+• Then remove the water and keep it in a wet cloth for 10-12 hours or until you see white sprouts coming out.

-• Instant Pot yogurt mode also works great to sprout beans.
+• Instant Pot yogurt mode also works great for sprouting beans.

 Sprouted moth beans in a glass bowl

-The sprouts are then cooked in a onion, tomato, ginger, garlic and coconut sauce, with aromatic spices and lots of water.
+The sprouts are then cooked in onion, tomato, ginger, garlic, and coconut sauce, with aromatic spices and lots of water.

 Misal Pav Instant Pot Ingredients